 There’s another Cha Cha Matcha location in Nomad, and it’s a little more spacious.
 It’s also very pink, and you’ll probably wind up in several photos while you wait in line for soft serve.

 Do you need soft serve with a lasso-shaped churro sticking out of it?
+Better question: do you want it?
 Because that’s exactly what you can get at this spot in Food Gallery 32 in K-Town.
 The ice cream itself is from Blue Marble, and you can choose between vanilla, matcha, and swirl flavors, plus a few different churro toppings like Fruity Pebbles and coconut.
 (You can also just get soft serve on its own, or a sundae.)
 If you do add a churro - and you should seriously consider it, since the warm churro/cold ice cream combination tastes great - we’d suggest sticking to plain.

 Creamline is a fast-casual burger stand in Chelsea Market with perfect, creamy soft serve.
 They keep it simple here - the only options are chocolate, vanilla, and swirl.

 The second location of Creamline has the same flavor options as the original spot, just on 7th Avenue in Chelsea.